JohannaTrost/seqsharp/README.md

 **`-m <str>`** example: `-m my/path/to/my/pretrained/model`

 This argument can be used to specify a directory containing one or more `.pth` files (one per fold).
 These files should contain a pretrained seq#-model.
+When resuming training of that model (`--train`) results will be stored in a new folder starting with *resume_*.
+It will be in the parent directory of the `-m` directory.

 **`-c <str>`** example: `-c my/path/to/the/cfg/file.json`